allthingslinux/tux/docs/content/user/features/temp-vc.md

 ---
 title: Temp VC
 description: Automatically create and manage temporary voice channels for users when they join a designated template channel.
+tags:
+  - user-guide
+  - features
+  - voice-channels
 ---

 # Temp VC

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The Temporary Voice Channels feature automatically creates private voice channels for users when they join a designated template channel.
 These channels are automatically deleted when they become empty, providing an on-demand voice channel system.